 While each case is unique and results in your case depend on your individual circumstances, the criminal attorneys at Wirth Law Office – Tulsa have a solid track record of winning dismissals, acquittals, and legal victories for clients.

-To discuss your specific case, contact a skilled Tulsa criminal attorney for a free consultation and case evaluation.
+To discuss your specific case, contact a skilled Tulsa criminal attorney for a low-cost initial strategy session and case evaluation.
 Call today — 918-256-3400.